saisantoshv3/saisantoshv3/README.md

 Hi there 👋

-🔭 - I’m Working as Lead- Data Research @ Dataful.in - a Data portal, where you can find clean, structured
+🔭 - I’m Working as Lead- Data Research @[Dataful](https://dataful.in/) - a Data portal, where you can find clean, structured
      and ready-to-use datasets on various sectors related to India.

 💬 - Ask me about Public Data | Data Cleaning | Data Analysis | Personal Finance